+11.2.27.2 Language of software (closed functionality)

+Where ICT is non-web software that provides a user interface which is closed to assistive technologies for screen reading, it shall meet requirement 5.1.3.14 (Spoken languages).

-11.2.1.28 Empty clause
+11.2.28 Empty clause

 This clause contains no requirements.
 It is included to align the numbering of related sub-clauses in clauses 9.2, 10.2 and 11.2.

-11.2.1.29 On focus
+11.2.29 On focus (SC 3.2.1)

 Where ICT is non-web software that provides a user interface, it shall satisfy the success criterion in Table 11.29.